 Whenever students are absent from school, it is their responsibility to ensure that they know what work has been missed and to catch up with that work.
 The same conditions apply if students are absent when written notification of an assessment task is issued.
 No automatic extension is granted to students who are absent on the day the notice of the task is given.
-However, if a student has had a prolonged absence, on the day of their return to school they may submit to the Deputy Principal for their Year or the Principal an Illness / Misadventure Application Form (with relevant documentation - see 3.6, 3.8 below.
-See pages 26, 27 for sample copy of form).
+However, if a student has had a prolonged absence, on the day of their return to school they may submit to the Deputy Principal for their Year or the Principal an Illness / Misadventure Application Form (with relevant documentation).

-3.5 SUBMISSION OF TASKS
+3.5 Submission of Tasks